 The integration also demonstrates a maturing approach to cross-chain infrastructure.
 Rather than winner-take-all competition, multiple protocols can coexist and route flow based on who serves each specific swap best.
 This is how traditional financial markets work, and crypto is catching up.

-How This Differs from Aggregator Integrations
+How This Differs from Generic Aggregator Integrations

 Looking Ahead